telecombcn-dl/2017-dlsl/index.md

 * Teaching language: English
 * The course is offered for both master and bachelor students, but under two study programmes adapted to each profile.
 * Class Dates: 24, 25, 26, 27 and 31 January 2017 (there are no sessions on January 30).
-* Class Schedule: 4 hours a day (you will need 6 extra hours a day for homework during the week course)
+* Class Schedule: 4 hours a day (you will need 6 extra hours a day for homework during the week course).
+From 10am until 2pm.
 * Capacity: 15 MSc/Phd students + 15 BSc students
 * Location: [Campus Nord UPC, Module D5, Room 010](https://imatge.upc.edu/web/contact)